jzabroski/Home/Tsql/TemporalTables/README.md

 You may be able to use IDbCommandTreeInterceptor to solve some of these problems.
 A summary of tricks found on StackOverflow can be found here: https://github.com/jzabroski/Home/blob/b68b048692296f8b163a82c9f467a1a784f2bba4/EntityFramework/EF6/IDbCommandTreeInterceptor/README.md

+Another common problem with SQL Server Temporal Tables is concurrent updates.
+You can get the following exception:

+> System.Data.SqlClient.SqlException: Data modification failed on system-versioned table 'WorldWideImporters.Sales.Customers' because transaction time was earlier than period start time for affected records.

+Because Temporal Tables use the start time of the transaction, if two concurrent updates on the same row occur, one will get rejected.
+For an academic review of temporal tables, see Richard Snodgrass's [A Case Study of Temporal Data](https://cs.ulb.ac.be/public/_media/teaching/infoh415/teradata_temporal_case_study.pdf).
+Richard is literally the forefather of temporal tables and effectively wrote the ANSI SQL specification.
+Teradata had bi-temporal tables for years, and his examples use Teradata's pre-ANSI SQL syntax, but the concepts are the same.

 # Overview
 This example demonstrates how to de-sugar temporal table `FOR SYSTEM_TIME AS OF` syntactic sugar.